trc492/FtcTemplate/README.md

    ```
    public static boolean useSlide = true;
    ```
 5. In RobotParams.java, add a HWNAME for the subsystem.
-This will become either the name or name prefix for the hardware in the robot configuration (e.g. slide.motor, slide.lowerLimit).
+This will become either the name or name prefix for the hardware in the robot configuration (e.g. slide.motor, slide.lowerLimitSw etc).
    ```
    public static final String HWNAME_SLIDE = "slide";
    ```